Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/positions.md

 # Positions
-Positions are represented by the `MidaPosition` class.
+Positions are represented by the `MidaPosition` API.
 An open position represents a volume of asset held by the account.

 ## getOpenPositions()